phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/phaser-world.png"></div>

 [Phaser World](http://phaser.io/community/newsletter) is our free weekly newsletter published every Friday.
-It contains a concise round-up of all the news posted to the Phaser site that week.
-Including new games, tutorials, videos, occasional special offers and more.
+It contains a summary of the news posted to the Phaser site that week.
+This includes new games, lots of tutorials, videos, talks and occasionally special offers.

 ![div](http://www.phaser.io/images/github/div.png)